williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 - **Classical**: "System has probability p of being in state X"
 - **Quantum**: "System is in quantum superposition of states with amplitudes..."

-The difference isn't just mathematical—it fundamentally changes what integration means and how consciousness emerges.
+The difference isn't just mathematical it fundamentally changes what integration means and how consciousness emerges.

 ## Testing Quantum IIT